Kurento/kurento/source/user/support.rst

 Kurento is a project mainly supported by its Open-Source Community. **All people answering your questions are doing it with their own time, so please be kind and provide as much information as possible.**

-If you have questions about configuration, infrastructure, or general usage of Kurento Media Server, `Stack Overflow`_ is the best place to ask.
-Tag questions with `kurento`_ so other folks can find them easily.
+The `Kurento Public Mailing List`_ is *the best place to ask* if you have questions about configuration, infrastructure, or general usage of Kurento Media Server.

-Another option is to contact the Community through the `Kurento Public Mailing List`_, which is a discussion forum.
+Another option is `Stack Overflow`_; tag your questions with `kurento`_ so other folks can find them easily.

 Good questions to ask would be: